UERJ-LIVIA/AI_Helen/README.md

 ###### Results

-In def show_results we go back to our original variable sets and the original size dataset.
+In **def show_results** we go back to our original variable sets and the original size dataset showing the correct equation founded!

-Using the genetic algorithm, the search time for the equation was 8 times faster and the correct equation i founded.
+Using the genetic algorithm, the search time for the equation was 8 times faster.
 Use the code and check!

 For more information, please contact us.